 Not sure which Alexa device is best for your needs?
 Check out our Amazon Alexa buying guide.
 Make sure you check out all our top picks for smart lights, locks, speakers, and more on our best smart home products page.

 At just $27.99, Aukey's Wi-Fi Plug is compact, easy to use and an excellent pick for smart-home owners on a budget.
 Using the Aukey Home app, you can automate your plug to turn on and off in response to time, temperature, humidity, weather and air quality.
 The device also works with Google Assistant.

 Like its predecessor, the Fire TV, the Amazon Fire TV Cube gives Alexa control of your TV, cable box and other streaming equipment.
 It comes with an intuitive interface, excellent 4K HDR picture quality, and every streaming app from Hulu to Sling and DirecTV Now.
-As a bonus, it ships with the Alexa remote, so you can still navigate manually if Amazon's voice assistant can't find what you're looking for (or if you don't feel like talking).
+As a bonus, it ships with a new-and-improved Alexa remote, so you can still navigate manually if Amazon's voice assistant can't find what you're looking for (or if you don't feel like talking).

 LG's 2018 OLED and Super HD TVs with ThinQ AI have Google Assistant built in but can also be controlled by Alexa.
 When we reviewed the 65SK9500 Super UHD, we were impressed with its display, HDR performance and excellent sound quality.
 With Alexa, you can turn your TV on and off, adjust the brightness, switch channels, change volume, and even initiate YouTube streaming using nothing but your voice.